Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/050-State.md

 This restriction to serializable-only values is not currently enforced.

-Refer to the **Windowing.mon** sample for an example of a block that uses state.
+Refer to the **TimeWindow.mon** sample for an example of a block that uses state.

 [< Prev: Parameters, block startup and error handling](040-Parameters.md) | [Contents](000-contents.md) | [Next: Timers >](060-Timers.md)